 Furthermore, make it a rule not to share your travel plans on Facebook or any other social networking site.
 You may also want not to share your vacation snapshots while you’re away from home.
-Truth is burglars often search for vacant homes to rob on the social networking sites.
+The truth is burglars often search for vacant homes to rob on social networking sites.
 So, make sure not to invite trouble.

 Be Selective About Friends

 We live in the digital age where lots of people prove their popularity with likes.
 They rejoice in every like they get for a photo or a post and accept hordes of people as their friends on a daily basis.
 Identity thieves often take advantage of modern users’ hunger for likes to harvest their personal information.
 So, take care not to accept every friend’s request indiscriminately.